wangzk/wangzk.github.io/_posts/2017-12-13-SolveNettyVersionConflict.md

 </dependency>
 ```

-When packaging the fat jar, Hadoop and its dependencies will be ignored.
+When packaging the assembly jar, Hadoop and its dependencies will be ignored.
 Only the new Netty brought by gRPC will be packaged into the fat jar.

 ### Hadoop job configuration

-Second, I need to make sure that Hadoop uses my Netty when launching my application in Yarn.
+Second, I need to make sure that Hadoop uses the new Netty packaged in the assembly jar when launching my application in Yarn.

-I need to change two configurations:
+Two configurations changes are needed:

-1. Before launching the program with `hadoop jar`, set the system environment variable:
+1. Before launching the program with `hadoop jar`, set the environment variable:

     ```bash
     export HADOOP_USE_CLIENT_CLASSLOADER=true
     ```

     By setting this environment variable, Hadoop will isolate the classpath of the user program from the hadoop system classpath.
-This will make the client-side java program use the new Netty packaged in the fat jar.
+This will make the client-side java program use the new Netty packaged in the assembly jar.

-2. Set the Hadoop configuration:
+2. Set the Hadoop configuration in the program or in the configuration file:

     ```
     mapreduce.job.user.classpath.first=true
     mapreduce.job.classloader=true
     ```

     This will make the user jar appear first on the Mapper/Reducer side.
-The program will load the new Netty packaged in the fat jar.
+The the program is launched, it will load the new Netty packaged in the assembly jar.

 Finally, I can use gRPC with a new Netty version in my Hadoop application.